senmaoy/Easy-Text-to-Image/README.md

 We would like to maintain a list of repoduced results of text-to-image models.
 Please feel free to [open an issue]to add your results.

 ### Submit your results and comments as a new issue
+The results of each person matters.
+You are encouraged to submit your results and join us to help more people.
 [Submit](https://github.com/senmaoy/Repoduced-Results-of-text-to-image-models/issues/new/choose) Click here

 [Single Reuslt Example](https://github.com/senmaoy/Repoduced-Results-of-text-to-image-models/issues/1): {paper:DF-GAN, IS:4.5,FID:23.34,details:The result is obtained with a 2080 TI and nf=32 on CUB}